randre99/SyncUI/GITHUB_COMPLETE_BEGINNER_GUIDE.md

 git branch -M main

 # Step 5: Connect to your GitHub repository
-# REPLACE 'YOURUSERNAME' with your actual GitHub username!
+# ⚠️ IMPORTANT: REPLACE 'YOURUSERNAME' with your actual GitHub username!
+# For example, if your username is 'johnsmith2024', the command should be:
+# git remote add origin https://github.com/johnsmith2024/SyncUI.git

 git remote add origin https://github.com/YOURUSERNAME/SyncUI.git

 # Step 6: Upload to GitHub